Managing Innovation

 You’ll engage through weekly virtual Learning Manager-led live sessions, collaborative activities, and a final project.
 Enrollment closes two weeks before the start date, with access beginning seven days prior to the start of the course.
 Spots are limited and filled on a first-come, first-served basis.

-This course is designed for professionals who want to lead innovation in their organizations or industries.
-It’s especially relevant for those navigating disruption, managing creative teams, or launching new products and services.
+This course is designed for professionals who want to lead innovation more effectively within their organizations or industries.
+It’s especially relevant for those navigating disruption, managing creative teams, or responsible for bringing new products and services to market.

 Ideal participants include:

-- Mid- to senior-level managers responsible for innovation, strategy, or product development
+- Mid- to senior-level managers with responsibility for innovation, strategy, product development, or R&D

-- Professionals in industries facing rapid change or platform competition
+- Professionals in industries undergoing rapid change, where the rules of competition are shifting

-- Individuals preparing for leadership roles in innovation-intensive environment
+- Individuals preparing for leadership roles in innovation-intensive environments who want a rigorous, evidence-based foundation

 Rob Austin